JackV2020/Watermeter-Domoticz---Toon/README.md

  - change the dates and values of the 2 'usage since' monitors
  - help you when you replace your water meter ( starts with a new value like 0 )

-Updates are done by a routine in the plugin itself which is triggered by the sensor.
+Updates are done by an interrupt routine in the plugin itself which is triggered by the sensor.

-To install or update the plugin you need to get the contents of the zip file watermeter.zip
+To install or update the plugin you need to get the contents of the zip file watermeter.zip.

 On a Raspberry Pi you could :